 Testers with other companies (e.g. YSeq WGS and FGC YElite/WGS) will have similar sets of results.
 Whole Genome Sequencing (WGS) tests will contain autosomal, mitochondrial and (depending on the test) exome DNA results.
 These are not relevant to us, so we remove them from the analysis and do not make them public.

-Our reasons for using your kit number is that it allows your uploaded data to be connected back to your ancestral information and STR profile at Family Tree DNA.
-This provides an independent check for all administrators and users that the data being uploaded are assigned correctly to an individual, minimising errors, and so that people can identify relevant genetic information about the people in their haplogroup.
-The MDKA surname provides an additional check (e.g. to make sure we haven't made a typo in the kit number anywhere), and acts as a useful indicator of close relationships to other testers looking for matches.
+Our reasons for using your kit number is that it allows your uploaded data to be connected back to your ancestral information and STR profile at Family Tree DNA (we also ask you to upload your STR data if you are happy to).
+This provides an independent check for all administrators and users that the data being uploaded are assigned correctly to an individual.
+This minimises errors and ensures that administrators of genetic projects know which of their members have uploaded.
+The MDKA surname provides an additional check (e.g. to make sure you haven't made a typo in the kit number anywhere).
+It is also a useful indicator of close relationships: the origins of surnames can be traced using matches within a surname group.
 Geographical information about your MDKA is used to map historical migrations in a statistical sense.
-This data can be anonymised (see Can my information be included more anonymously?).
+All of this data can be anonymised (see Can my information be included more anonymously?), but we strongly encourage you to include as much of it as possible.

 The ability of your genetic information to identify you as an individual is remote.
 Depending on the commonness of your Y-DNA haplogroup, the genetic information you supply could be linked to a branch of your family (e.g. as a descendant of a specific person): indeed, that is a specific goal of this project.
 However, you can only be securely identified as a specific person from this data if every other male line within the last handful of generations can be ruled out by death or direct DNA testing.

 Currently, there is normally negligible risk in associating your Y-DNA genetic data with you as a person, to the extent that the administrators of this project are happy to have that information made public, and we encourage you to take that as a guide.
 While different circumstances may apply to your own situation, we encourage users to learn about what information they are sharing and the small relative risk they are exposing themselves to.
-The information you reveal here and elsewhere is your choice, and you retain the right for your submitted personal and genetic to be removed entirely from this site.
+The information you reveal here and elsewhere is your choice, and you retain the right for your submitted personal and genetic to be removed entirely from the Warehouse and its subsiduaries.